blissillour/water-sensors/README.md

 # Water Sensor Library

-This library help to read the values of the sensors used in the MVP Water Waziup :
+This library WaterSensor help to read the values of the sensors used in the MVP Water Waziup :

  - atlas DO sensor in I2C mode
  - atlas PH sensor in I2C mode